 "Heart disease is the leading cause of death in the U.S... so we need to focus on doing everything we can to avoid it."

 Today’s show is the last installment in Dr. Nancy’s Lin, PhD’s prevention series.
-Today Dr. Nancy is talking about the number one cause of death among adults in the U.S. — heart disease.Dr.
+Today Dr. Nancy is talking about the number one cause of death among adults in the U.S. during a normal year — heart disease.Dr.
 Nancy will talk about what heart disease is, common names for heart disease, what causes it, and most importantly how we can prevent it!

 She’ll also share her top natural tips for preventing heart disease — including one that is quite controversial, but is very effective.

 - 02:10: Top 10 Causes of Death in the U.S.

 - 04:55: What is Heart Disease?

 - 15:01: Most Common Risk Factors For Developing Coronary Heart Disease

 - 18:32: One Thing You Should Stop Doing

 - 24:50: Top 5 Natural Ways to Prevent Heart Disease

 Before we get started, some sobering statistics.
 We’re looking at the top 10 leading causes of death in America during a normal year.